hafenkran/duckdb-bigquery/README.md

 ```

 ## Important Notes on Using Google BigQuery

+> **⚠️ Disclaimer**: This is an independent, community-maintained open-source project and is not affiliated with, endorsed by, or officially supported by DuckDB Labs, Google LLC, or any of their subsidiaries.
+This extension is provided "as is" without any warranties or guarantees.
+"DuckDB" and "BigQuery" are trademarks of their respective owners.
+Users are solely responsible for compliance with applicable terms of service and any costs incurred through usage.

 When using this software with Google BigQuery, please ensure your usage complies with the [Google API Terms of Service](https://developers.google.com/terms).
 Be mindful of the usage limits and quotas, and adhere to Google's Fair Use Policy.